Programming-Project-2021-22/programming-project-2021-22.github.io/contents/4-how-java-works/4-memory-model.md

 If an object is not referenced by any reference variable, it becomes garbage!

 From time to time, the JVM will trigger the garbage collector to remove these unused objects from memory.

+## Demo

+Here is a step-by-step demo of how the stack and the heap are used when executing a Java program: [video](/stack-heap-demo.m4v)